mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

 1. On the Trust tab, generate a long password and put it into the OpenID Connect Client Secret field.

-1. Put the URL to the front page of your Grafana instance into the "Resource Application URL" field.
+1. Put the URL to the front page of your Mosaicoo instance into the "Resource Application URL" field.

 1. Add an authorized Redirect URI like https://your-grafana-server/login/generic_oauth

 1. Set up permissions, policies, etc. just like any other Centrify app

-1. Configure Grafana as follows:
+1. Configure Mosaicoo as follows:

    ```bash
    [auth.generic_oauth]